tomlokhorst/Promissum/README.md

 It has useful combinators for working with promises like; `whenAll` for doing something when multiple promises complete, and `whenAny` for doing something when a single one of a list of promises completes.
 As well as their binary counterparts: `whenBoth` and `whenEither`.

 Promissum really shines when used to combine asynchronous operations from different libraries.
-There are currently some basic extensions to UIKit, Alamofire and CoreDataKit, and contributions for extensions to other libraries are very welcome.
+There are currently some basic extensions to UIKit and Alamofire, contributions for extensions to other libraries are very welcome.

-This library has an extensive set of regression tests, documentation, and has been used for months in several high profile production apps at [Q42](http://q42.com/swift).
+This library has an extensive set of regression tests, documentation, and has been used in several high profile production apps at [Q42](http://q42.com/swift).

 Example